locessentials/eng401-business-english-us/unit3/week7/spex-comparison.md

 #### Step 2 - Analyze your section

-After you've selected your section, you can analyze it with the goal of preparing a post for Teams.
+After you've selected your section, you can analyze it with the goal of preparing a post for the discussion forum.
 The post that you share to teams should follow this format and respond to the questions indicated.

 Here's a template that illustrates the types of analysis that we're looking for in your post.